Alexis-Munoz/love/README.md

 # love - What is it?
 * what is the opposite of love?
-* The opposite is indifference
+* The opposite is indifference.

+# Hate - What is it
+* The intense dislike.